wp-plugins/stageshow/readme.txt

 Tested up to: 3.5
 Stable tag: 2.0

-The StageShow plugin adds an online Box-Office for websites of Small Theatres and Amateur Drama Groups, records sales and provides facilities for ticket validation and sales analysis.
+StageShow adds the facility for an online Box-Office for Small Theatres/Drama Groups, records sales, validates tickets and provides sales downloads.

 == Description ==